 Princess Margaret Rose Cave

 One of the many limestone caves in the Lower Glenelg National Park, the Princess Margaret Rose Cave is the most attractive and is the only cave suitable for public use.
-It contains exvellent examples of actively growing stalactites, stalegmits,helictites and other spectacular limestone formations, all contained within an elegant vertical rift which cuts across a large bend of the Glenelg River.
+It contains excellent examples of actively growing stalactites, stalegmits,helictites and other spectacular limestone formations, all contained within an elegant vertical rift which cuts across a large bend of the Glenelg River.
 You can take a beautiful river gorge cruise to the cave and have lunch amongst the kangaroos of the forest in its natural habitat.
+THE CAVE IS CURRENTLY CLOSED TO THE PUBLIC FOR VIEWING

 Glenelg River Gorge